atomjump/medimage-export/README.md

 * More careful checks are required around security of the temp folder, and whether a file can be left in there.

 * Because photos can be vertically oriented from this interface, some MedImage add-on tools, such as Wound Mapp, may not handle the orientation correctly, and appear to stretch photos.

+* A group .pdf export, and individual existing photos within the group are yet to be completed.